-The creditors lines on the Balance Sheet include £2,217,000 from the total of £27,996,000 reported on the Balance Sheet, in respect of Council Tax creditors and payments for Non-Domestic Rates. £1,568,000 is also excluded in respect of Income in Advance and £5,640,000 in relation to Revenue Grants Receipts in Advance that do not meet the definition of a financial liability as they relate to non-exchange transactions.
+Creditors due within 1 year excludes £2,459k from the total of £30,154k reported on the Balance Sheet, in respect of Council Tax creditors and payments for Non-Domestic Rates. £1,386k is also excluded in respect of Income in Advance and £7,233k in relation to Revenue Grants Receipts in Advance as these do not meet the definition of a financial liability as they relate to non-exchange transactions.